 As touched on earlier, the GPG does fluctuate depending on industries as there are roles typically dominated by men.
 This includes technical services, mining, construction and health care.

-Across both public and private sector roles, the GPG in Australia is highest in Professional, Scientific and Social Assistance roles sitting at 24.4 per cent, closely followed by Financial and Insurance Services at 20.6 per cent.
-This was the same as recorded 12 months earlier and has been a trend for some time now.
+Across both public and private sector roles, the GPG in Australia is highest in Professional, Scientific and Social Assistance roles sitting at 25.3 per cent, closely followed by Health, Care and Social Assistance at 22.2 per cent.

-At 3.6 per cent, the lowest is recorded in Other Services (including personal care, beauty therapists and equipment maintenance) followed by Electricity, Gas and Water with 7.8 per cent.
+At 2.3 per cent, the lowest is recorded in Other Services (including personal care, beauty therapists and equipment maintenance) followed by Electricity, Gas and Water with 6.6per cent.